Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Harvey AI

 Harvey was founded in 2022 by Winston Weinberg (a former associate at O'Melveny & Myers) and Gabriel Pereyra (a former research scientist at Google DeepMind).
-The company has raised over $1 billion from investors including Sequoia Capital, Google Ventures, and OpenAI's startup fund, reaching a valuation of approximately $8 billion as of late 2025.
+Per Harvey's own announcement, it raised $200M at an $11 billion valuation in a round co-led by GIC and Sequoia, and says customers run more than 25,000 custom agents on the platform.

 Harvey's approach is distinctive in the AI legal space.
 Rather than wrapping a generic large language model with legal prompts, Harvey trains custom models on legal data.
 The company has built domain-specific capabilities for legal research, document analysis, and due diligence that go deeper than what general-purpose AI tools offer.
 Its marquee customer relationship with Allen & Overy (now A&O Shearman) was one of the first major law firm AI deployments and set the tone for the industry.